WELCOME

 CURATOR, CHARLENE LAM

-Launching during NYCxDESIGN, New York City’s annual design festival, and Asian American and Pacific Islander Heritage Month, The Grief Gallery presents She Was Asian American
+The Grief Gallery presents She Was Asian-American, originally launched during NYCxDESIGN, New York City’s annual design festival, and Asian American and Pacific Islander Heritage Month in 2022.

-This edition of The Grief Gallery features photographs, belongings and stories of Asian American women, including curator Charlene Lam’s Chinese-American mother and other family members, as well as items contributed by members of the AAPI community.
+This edition of The Grief Gallery features photographs, belongings and stories of Asian-American women, including curator Charlene Lam’s Chinese-American mother and other family members.

 Coming to America